 Abstract: Buyers and suppliers have diverging interests about trade-credit maturities: buyers desire long payment periods as a source of cheap funding, while suppliers prefer swift payments to avoid locking up scarce liquidity in idle assets.
 A fast-growing financial product innovation---supply-chain finance (SCF)---offers to resolve these diverging interests, but its net effect on suppliers is a priori unclear.
 We study the effects of SCF programs on suppliers using unique invoice-level data from a large Swedish bank.
 We find that SCF programs relax suppliers’ liquidity constraints and thereby enable them to grow their sales, employment, and investments.

-Conferences: CICF 2023
+Conferences: INFORMS 2024 (invited session), CICF 2023, FMA 2023

 Publications